rm-dr/lamb/README.md

 `:mdel [macro]` Delete a macro

 `:step [yes | no]` Enable or disable step-by-step reduction.
 Toggle if no argument is given.
+When reducing by steps, the prompt tells you what kind of reduction was done last:

+ - `M`: Macro expansion
+ - `C`: Church expansion
+ - `H`: History expansion
+ - `F`: Function application

 `:expand [yes | no]` Enable or disable full expansion.
 Toggle if no argument is given.
 If full expansion is enabled, ALL macros will be expanded when printing output.